gvwilson/thirdbit/src/fiction/cloudherd/index.md

 and had assembled her arguments as she crossed the square.
-They were definitely old enough—why, they were all going to be riding *real* clouds in a few weeks, not just the tame old pair floating in the cloud pen.
+They were definitely old enough—why, they were all going to be riding *real* clouds in a few weeks, not just the old pair floating in the cloud pen.
 And they wouldn't be going far, just a few gallops down the pass, and it was really important for cloudherds to know how to do rescues,